Zealsathish/machinery/docs/Dealing-with-Duplication-of-Data.md

 ### Migration

 For a migration use case it depends on what level of abstraction the migration is taking place.
 When it is a low-level migration such as migrating a physical to a virtual system, the use case is closer to a replication of a system.
-When it on a higher level, e.g. when moving a service from one operating system to another, the lower level configuration might simply not work because the config file format could have changed or even a different tool used which provides the same service (e.g. Lighttpd instead of Apache).
+When it is on a higher level, e.g. when moving a service from one operating system to another, the lower level configuration might simply not work because the config file format could have changed or even a different tool used which provides the same service (e.g. Lighttpd instead of Apache).
 But correct configuration can be deduced from the higher level representation.

 For all migration use cases it is important that the result is in a consistent state, so that the target system is functional in itself.